alexmg/Starrysky/README.md

             --password ${{ secrets.BLUESKY_PASSWORD }}
 ```

-To use this workflow ensure that you have added [secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) to your repository for the `GITHUB_TOKEN`, `BLUESKY_HANDLE`, and `BLUESKY_PASSWORD`.
-Update the `cron` expression to a time that works best for your target audience.
+To use this workflow ensure that you have added [secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) to your repository for the `BLUESKY_HANDLE`, and `BLUESKY_PASSWORD`.
+The `GITHUB_TOKEN` secret is an [automatic token](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication) created at the start of the workflow job and is assigned the `contents: write` permission as part of the job definition.
+Update the `cron` expression to a time (UTC) that works best for your target audience.

 ## Credits